PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 qml.fourier
 ===========

-This module contains methods and visualization tools for computing Fourier series representations of quantum circuits.
+This module contains methods for computing Fourier series representations of quantum circuits.

 Fourier series of quantum circuits
 ----------------------------------